-These restrictive investment policies are exposing retirement beneficiaries to unnecessary risk, costing taxpayers hundreds of millions of dollars through higher interest rates on state and municipal debt offerings and placing unreasonable burdens on financial institutions.
+Legislative efforts to disrupt financial institutions and companies that make responsible investment and business decisions have been scuttled amid revelations about the millions of dollars in additional taxpayer costs these policies would result in, as well as the growing wariness over interfering with businesses’ freedom to invest responsibly.
+These restrictive investment policies expose retirement beneficiaries to unnecessary risk, cost taxpayers hundreds of millions of dollars through higher interest rates on state and municipal debt offerings, and place unreasonable burdens on financial institutions.
 The economic impacts include:

 Certain bills would force states to divest their assets either from institutions deemed to have strong ESG standards in their investment strategies or institutions deemed to be ‘fossil fuel boycotters’.
 Without exploring the reality “boycotters”, this type of legislation has been found to result in decreased investment returns for public pensions funds.
 To compensate for the shortcoming, it would require a significant increase in employer contributions and state fund appropriations over time.